zainaraza43/blog/content/posts/2024-01-16-self-host-ngrok.md

 ---
-title: Self-Hosting Your Own ngrok with Reverse SSH Tunneling
+title: Self-Hosting Your Own ngrok Alternative with Reverse SSH Tunneling
 date: 2024-01-16
 draft: false
 author: Jeremie Bornais (with help from ChatGPT 😎)